 Who needs cybersecurity?

 The simplest and perhaps obvious answer is that all organisations have sensitive data that is vulnerable to cyber attacks.
-That is why it’s critical for everyone to employ steps to improve their posture and reduce their risk.
+That is why it is critical for everyone to employ steps to improve their posture and reduce their risk.

 Some critical sectors are in the limelight more frequently when it comes to cybersecurity, and for good reason: